CKRancher/rancher/README.md

 ```
 </details></br>

 Let's clean up a little bit the default rules, so we can observe better our own one.
-The command below deletes all rules, but leaves only one standing, called monitoring-demo-prometheus-operator-alertmanager.rules.
+The command below deletes all rules, but leaves only one standing, the first one, called monitoring-demo-prometheus-operator-alertmanager.rules.

 ```
 $ kubectl -n monitoring delete prometheusrules $(kubectl -n monitoring get prometheusrules | grep -v alert)